-Did Post-9/11 Wiretap Law Changes Increase Law Enforcement Productivity?
+Did Post-9/11 Wiretap Legislation Increase Law Enforcement Productivity?

 Date Written: August 15, 2019

-Positive theory of law and economics holds that legal rules develop in the direction of increasing economic efficiency.
-We examine this argument empirically in the context of post-9/11 state wiretap legislation.
-Nineteen states enacted state wiretapping legislation following the 9/11 terror attacks, the provisions of which mirror the provisions in the USA PATRIOT Act.
-We estimate wiretap productivity in terms of producing arrests and convictions originating from wiretap orders issued on narcotics offenses.
-We find that the post-9/11 state law changes increased the unobserved total factor productivity, a measure of productive efficiency.
+The effect of law changes on public sector productivity is a growing, yet underresearched, area in economics.
+Nineteen states enacted state wiretapping legislation following the 9/11 terror attacks, the provisions of which mirror the provisions in the USA PATRIOT Act that relaxed the use of wiretap surveillance.
+Using a proxy variable approach, we estimate wiretap productivity in terms of producing arrests and convictions originating from wiretap orders issued on narcotics offenses from 1998 to 2005.
+We find that the post-9/11 state wiretap law changes increased the unobserved total factor productivity, a measure of productive efficiency.

 Suggested Citation: Suggested Citation